| Main | Stag beetle larvae | Gardener's Larva Guide | Grubs in my compost |

 Helpline for Larvae and other queries

-If you have a problem with larvae that have just been disturbed, first, bear in mind that the larvae don't relocate well, the reason being that generally they don't tolerate a change of diet.
+Also, generally, they don't tolerate a change of diet.
 The fact is that in order to digest any goodness out of rotten wood the larvae have developed a very complex digestive system, their guts are a fermenting vat full of fussy micro-organisms, hence they don't take well to being moved.
+For more visit How stag beetle larvae feed.

-Second, I hope that some of the following suggestions will help you solve your problem as soon as possible.
+Therefore I hope that some of the following suggestions will help you solve your problem as soon as possible.

 Stag beetles (Lucanus cervus) are listed under Annex II of the EC Habitats Directive and Appendix III of the Bern Convention.
 Protected in the UK under Schedule 5 of the Wildlife and Countryside Act 1981, as amended.